Strain-tunable anomalous Hall effect in hexagonal MnTe: Methods

-The second factor is that the epoxy between the sample and titanium plates cannot fully transmit the nominal strain to the sample, resulting in a transmission ratio of $\mu<1$, which can be estimated by finite element analysis (FEA).
-To evaluate $\mu$, we performed FEA using the ANSYS Academic Research Mechanical software.
-The elastic properties of $\alpha$-MnTe were taken from the Materials Project database \cite{jain2013materials}, while those for the epoxy were provided by the manufacturer, with a Young’s modulus $E\sim15$ GPa and a Poisson ratio $\nu\sim$0.3.
+The second factor is incomplete strain transfer through the epoxy layers, resulting in a transmission ratio $\mu<1$, which we estimate by finite element analysis (FEA).
+We performed FEA using the ANSYS Academic Research Mechanical software.
+The elastic properties of $\alpha$-MnTe were taken from the Materials Project database \cite{jain2013materials}, while those for the epoxy were provided by the manufacturer.
 The FEA results are shown in Extended Data Fig.~\ref{figS:FEA}.
 In our simulation, we assumed epoxy layer with a total thickness of 50 $\mu$m, corresponding to the cigarette paper thickness (30 $\mu$m) plus the two thin epoxy layers (10 $\mu$m).
-The sample is enclosed by two epoxy layers of $\sim$50~$\mu$m each at the top and bottom ends, within a total gap size of 1 mm.
-By applying 1 $\mu$m displacement on the two ends, the nominal strain is $-0.2\%$.
-The FEA results in Extended Data Fig.~\ref{figS:FEA} exhibits a uniform strain distribution in the sample within the gap region, yielding a maximum strain of $-0.14\%$ at the center position.
+The sample is enclosed by two epoxy layers of $\sim$ 50~$\mu$m each at the top and bottom ends, within a total gap size of 1 mm.
+By applying 1 $\mu$m displacement on the two ends, the nominal strain is $-0.2\,\%$.
+The FEA results in Extended Data Fig.~\ref{figS:FEA} exhibits a uniform strain distribution in the sample within the gap region, yielding a maximum strain of $-0.14\,\%$ at the center position.
 Consequently, by comparing to the nominal strain, it gives a strain transmission ratio of $\mu =$ 0.7.
-Accordingly, the strain values displayed in the manuscript are given by $\epsilon = \mu\times\epsilon_{\mathrm{nom.}}$.
+Accordingly, the total strain values displayed in the manuscript are given by $\epsilon_{\mathrm{tot}} = \mu(\epsilon_{\mathrm{nom}}+\epsilon_{\mathrm{th}})$, consistent with Ref. \cite{smolenski2025strain}.

 The elastocaloric effect measurements were performed using the same strain cell described above, but operated under both dynamic and static strains on different piezostacks \cite{ikedaACElastocaloricEffect2019,PhysRevX.14.031015}.
 The dynamic voltage supply was driven by a Stanford Research SR860 Lock-in amplifier following a TEGAM 2350 high-voltage amplifier.
 The oscillation temperature was monitored by a type-E thermocouple attached on the center of the sample using silver paste.
 The thermocouple signal was detected by the SR860, synchronized to the AC voltage source for piezostack.
 Considering the low tensile breaking point of hexagonal MnTe crystal at high temperatures, elastocaloric effect measurements were only carried out in compressive strain regime by applying a positive DC voltage to the inner piezostack and oscillating AC voltage to the outer piezostacks.